iconify/types/README.md

 }
 ```

-Each theme can have one of attributes: `prefix` or `suffix`.
-Prefix must end with `-`, suffix must start with `-`.
+Each theme can have one of the attributes: `prefix` or `suffix`.
+The prefix must end with `-`, suffix must start with `-`.

-In example above, all icons that start with "baseline-", such as "baseline-home", are considered part of "Baseline" theme.
+In an example above, all icons that start with "baseline-", such as "baseline-home", are considered part of the "Baseline" theme.

 #### All attributes

-For example of full JSON files that include meta data, look in JSON files in `@iconify/json` package or browse it at GitHub: https://github.com/iconify/collections-json
+For an example of full JSON files that include metadata, look in JSON files in `@iconify/json` package or browse it at GitHub: https://github.com/iconify/collections-json

-For example of individual icons, look in JavaScript files in NPM packages such as `@iconify/icons-mdi`.
+For an example of individual icons, look in JavaScript files in NPM packages such as `@iconify/icons-mdi`.

 ## Usage

 This repository is intended to be used with any Iconify packages.

-At the moment of writing, there are multiple Iconify packages that are written without TypeScript.
-At the beginning of 2020 plan is to rewrite all of them with TypeScript to make sure data is consistent and avoid duplication, this package will be used for sharing types between Iconify packages.
+At the moment of writing, multiple Iconify packages are written without TypeScript.
+At the beginning of the year 2020 plan is to rewrite all of them with TypeScript to make sure data is consistent and avoid duplication, this package will be used for sharing types between Iconify packages.

 ## License